How to use data parallel mode

 • A custom communications library (the Collective Communication Library, or CCL).
 The CCL library provides low-level features that enable acceleration of gradient tensor syncing between replicas.

-Gradient tensors held in Reconfigurable Dataflow UnitTM (RDU) memory can be shared directly; they don’t have to use host CPU and memory.
+Gradient tensors held in RDU memory can be shared directly; they don’t have to use host CPU and memory.
 The ALL-GATHER and ALL-REDUCE functions that operate on the gradient tensors are also parallelized.
 The CCL enables this acceleration across RDUs in the same node, as well as between RDUs in different nodes.

 You can leverage this functionality by making a few modifications to the application.